Find Nursing Colleges

 5 Yearly Graduations

 The 18th most popular school in the country for critical care nursing majors who are seeking their master's degree is Ursuline College.
 Roughly 1,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $35,310 per year, while in-state graduate students, on average, pay $22,320 per year.
-The critical care nursing program at Ursuline College awarded 5 master's degrees during the 2020-2021 school year.
+The average in-state tuition for full-time undergraduates is $36,390 per year, while in-state graduate students, on average, pay $22,320 per year.
+During the most recent year for which we have data, 5 people received their master's degree in critical care nursing from Ursuline College.
+Of these students, 88% were women and 25% were members of underrepresented racial-ethnic groups.

 #19